gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

 On each MediaWiki website, users who create an account can select the language of the software interface.
 That means, for example, that you can read Wikipedia articles in Italian, but with the interface in French.
 This feature is particularly useful for Wikipedia participants who are familiar with the interface in their mother tongue.

 .. figure:: /images/2010-06-26_language_selector_prefs.png
+   :figclass: framed

    Drop-down menu from MediaWiki's user preferences to select the language of the interface

 The default language for MediaWiki messages is English.
 The localization of MediaWiki has been made possible with the `translatewiki.net <http://www.translatewiki.net>`__ platform (former "betawiki") and the hundreds of volunteer translators who try to keep up with the ever changing MediaWiki messages.
 And `they're doing a terrific job <http://www.mediawiki.org/wiki/Localisation_statistics>`__.